RobertsLab/resources/docs/Environment-and-Expectations.md

 The purpose of the lab group is to grow as scientists and as people.
 Our intent is to maintain an open, welcoming, and communicative environment among all lab members.
 You are encouraged to approach any member of the lab with questions or issues related to science or otherwise.
 As the old idiom goes, "there are no stupid questions".
 It is okay to make mistakes, but it is not okay to hide your mistakes from others - addressing them and learning from them is how we grow as scientists.
 Similarly, if you disagree with lab members on any issue you are encouraged to challenge them directly.

 To foster the intended lab environment, everyone must follow the [code of conduct](https://robertslab.github.io/resources/Code-of-Conduct/).
 Lab members are also expected and encouraged to participate in trainings, committees, and self or group education to strive towards a more equitable, inclusive, and just lab and departmental community.
 Here is a non-exhaustive list of DEI resources available to you at UW and beyond: [DEI-Resources](DEI-Resources.md).
-Additionally, all members of the lab meet \~2x per week to discuss project progress, diversity, equity, and inclusion issues, and to get help from others.
+Additionally, all members of the lab meet \~1x per week to discuss project progress, diversity, equity, and inclusion issues, and to get help from others.
 Here is an example of our weekly meeting schedule.

-NOTE: To enable attendance, all meetings are either held in person with the option to call in virtually (via Zoom), or entirely virtually.
-You are expected to attend all lab meetings, within reason (but no need to ask permission to miss an occasional meeting).
+NOTE: You are expected to attend all lab meetings, within reason (but no need to ask permission to miss an occasional meeting).
 Science hour is optional, but highly encouraged!

--   **Biweekly Project Progress Lab Meetings** (1 hour): All members discuss their activities since the last meeting, planned activities for the next two weeks, and to get help from lab members on project-related issues.
+-   **Biweekly Project Progress Lab Meetings** (1.5 hour): All members discuss their activities since the last meeting, planned activities for the next two weeks, and to get help from lab members on project-related issues.

--   **Biweekly Diversity, Equity and Inclusion Meetings** (1 hour): This biweekly meeting provides space to learn, discuss, and engage in initiatives that further lab members' understanding about the institutionalized oppression present in academia.
-Example activities include discussing articles read prior to the meeting, tackling action items to improve DEI in the lab and/or department, and more.
-See [log of topics](https://docs.google.com/spreadsheets/d/1LCIiAqWMaJ0tPZIevUXqWyZR2SN4p9qGLgQIvWBaWgo/edit#gid=0).
+-   **Biweekly Diversity, Equity and Inclusion Meetings** (1.5 hour): This biweekly meeting provides space to learn, discuss, and engage in initiatives that further lab members' understanding about the institutionalized oppression present in academia.

 *Code of Conduct for DEI Meetings*